hannahro15/ready-steady-eat/README.md

 ### Python Validation

 This is has been thoroughly tested using flake8 extension and the only errors that remained are mostly in settings.py and models which I have decided to ignore.
 All validation issues within views, urls etc. are all clear of errors.
+There are odd other errors, but these were issues that were originally from the Boutique Ado such as the 'except' error.

 ## Google Lighthouse Testing